|200 Metres||21.20||Couva||10 JUL 2011|

 “Being on the podium was great,” Lendore continues, “but it also brought forward a little drive and determination because we weren’t first.
 It made me want to work harder to be better next time around.”

-Lendore has proven to be an invaluable asset for Texas A&M on the American collegiate circuit, bagging 400 bronze at the 2013 NCAA Indoor Championships and improving to silver in the same event at the NCAA Outdoor Championships.
+There was substantial evidence of Lendore’s hard work during the 2013 American collegiate season.
+Representing Texas A&M University, he bagged 400 metres bronze at the NCAA Indoor Championships and silver in the same event at the NCAA Outdoor Championships.

 There was a major breakthrough for Lendore in the NCAA Outdoor Championship final.
 He clocked 44.94 seconds to become the ninth T&T athlete to dive under 45 seconds (Note: including Wendell Mottley’s converted 440 yards time.)

-Bronze in the 4x400 metres relay at the Olympics last year is Lendore’s biggest achievement to date.
-The biggest disappointment, though, also came at the London Games: “Coming into the Olympics with an injury and not getting the best performance out of myself for the 400.”
+Bronze in the 4x400 metres relay at the 2012 Olympics is one of Lendore’s biggest achievements to date.
+One of the biggest disappointments also came at the London Games: “Coming into the Olympics with an injury and not getting the best performance out of myself for the 400.”

 Lendore is keen to make up for the disappointment of bowing out in the opening round of the individual 400 metres event in London, where he finished fifth in heat two in 45.81 seconds.